SkretasLab/ProteoSeeker/README.md

 13. Motifs provided by the user are screened against each protein.
 14. The protein family of each protein is predicted.
 15. Annotation files are written.

 The stages of the “taxonomy” mode of ProteoSeeker.
 ProteoSeeker offers two main functionalities applied through the “seek” mode (blue) and the “taxonomy” mode (green).
 The taxonomic analysis can be performed by either of two”routes” of analysis.
-The fist one is based on binning by COMEBin or MetaBinner (purple) and the second one is based on the taxonomic analysis of reads from Kraken2 (orange).
+The fist one is based on binning based on the taxonomic analysis of reads from Kraken2 (orange) and the second one is performed by COMEBin or MetaBinner (purple).
 The possible types of input for ProteoSeeker include an SRA code, reads in FASTQ files, contigs or genomes or proteins if FASTA format.
 If an SRA code is provided the corresponding SRA file and FASTQ files are generated.

 ![ProteoSeeker Taxonomy Functionality](images/Figure_3.png)